Accelerated Graduate Program

 Students in the AMP will pay the undergraduate tuition rate for the graduate level courses taken on-campus during their senior year, however they are subject to graduate tuition for all Ecampus courses.
 After they matriculate into the MPH program, they will pay the MPH tuition rate.

-If you are a student in a discipline other than public health, please contact your undergraduate advisor and Hanako Justice to discuss how your courses can double count towards your major.
+If you are a student in a discipline other than public health, please contact your undergraduate advisor and the MPH Administrative Director to discuss how your courses can double count towards your major.

 Courses may be offered in different terms or canceled without being updated on this webpage.
-Check the PHP AMP Credit Map (we're working on it) and the schedule of classes before creating your program of study plan.
+Check the Public Health Practice AMP sample credit map and the schedule of classes before creating your program of study plan.

-Applicants have to complete a program of study plan and submit it with their application.
-To complete your program of study plan, refer to the PHP Graduate Handbook.
+Applicants have to complete an AMP program of study plan and submit it with their application.
+To complete your program of study plan, refer to the Public Health Practice Graduate Handbook.

 Faculty reviewing applications will be looking for strong grades, strong recommendations (including a mix of faculty and work or CATALYST, but not from family or friends or high school), clearly stated goals for graduate study, good quality writing in the statement, and demonstrated extracurricular/volunteer/work activities that demonstrate a commitment to Public Health Practice.